practicingruby/practicing-ruby-paid/posts/v7/003-stats.md

 * Determining what my daily low points are like on average.
 Reading the data shown above, we can see that there were only three days in the entire study that I reported a low rating of 1, but that about one in five days had a low rating of 4 or less.

 * Visualizing the range between high and low points on a daily basis.
-This can be visualized by looking at the space between the two lines: the smaller the distance, the smaller the mood swing for that day.
+This can be seen by looking at the space between the two lines: the smaller the distance, the smaller the mood swing for that day.

 A somewhat obvious limitation of this visualization is that the range of moods recorded in a day do not necessarily reflect the range of moods actually experienced throughout that day.
 In most of the other ways I've sliced up the dataset, we can hope that averaging will smooth out some of the ill effects of missing information, but this view in particular can be easily corrupted by a single "missed event" per day.
 The key point here is that **Figure 2** can only be viewed as a rough sketch of the overall trend, and not a precise picture of day-to-day experience.